annhuii/blog/content/posts/how-i-use-an-ambient-scribe.md

 draft = false
-title = 'How I use an Ambient Scribe' description = "and why it has made me a better doctor" summary = "and why it has made me a better doctor.
-The Case of Ambient Scribes in a Public Healthcare System"
+title = 'How I use an Ambient Scribe' description = "and why it has made me a better doctor" summary = "and why it has made me a better doctor
+The case of an in-house ambient scribes in public healthcare"
 +++

 ## Introduction